m5c/EthereumGuide/ethereum-guide.md

  * [Deploy](#deployment-of-a-smart-contract)
  * [Call](#interact-with-a-smart-contract)

 The following subsections illustrate the process on the example of a Java Dapp that first deposits a smart contract "mirror".
 It is a minimal smart contract that merely offers a single function "reflect".
 When reflect is called it simply returns the received input string.
 After the deployment the Dapp calls the contract with ```Hello, smart-world!``` and prints the return value.
-Complete sources of a demo implementation can be found [here](https://kartoffelquadrat.eu:5050/maex/smart-contract-demo).
+Complete sources of a demo implementation can be found on moodle.

 *Note: As this guide aims at Java Dapp development, the used directory layout matches a [maven-project structure](https://maven.apache.org/guides/getting-started/).*